What has the committee been doing

 In addition, it had a duty to examine the NCA's annual report, examine trends and changes in criminal activities, practices and methods and inquire into issues referred to it by the Parliament.
 These duties have largely remained unchanged, although the agencies under the committee's jurisdiction have.

-The NCA, and its successor, the ACC, were endowed with unique investigation powers, in order to combat serious and organised crime.
+The ACIC, along with its predecessors, the NCA and the Australian Crime Commission (ACC), is endowed with unique investigation powers in order to combat serious and organised crime.
 In part, the committee was established to protect individuals from the abuse of these coercive powers, and for the committee to be a vehicle for the receipt of complaints about the agency.
 The committee's role has since been clarified over 25 years of operation, with complaints handling since taken on by the Commonwealth Ombudsman.

 Early work of the committee